kym150/spotify/model.md

 We also considered splitting each playlist and then using machine learning methods to train selections of songs and using how well the list of songs reflected the list of songs in other playlists.
 However, we didn’t feel like this was necessarily an adequate measure of ‘success’.

 Lastly, we considered identifying songs that are in many of the same playlists together, ranked by frequency.
 We ultimately decided this was the best approach given the thematic power of playlists.
+We then used the last.FM API, which allows you to add tags to individual songs, to classify songs into genres (some having multiple genres), so that listeners could specify their preferred gnre.

 ## Modeling Approach